guides16 min read

 Data completeness.
 A hand history that says "I had KK, raised, got called, flopped an ace, and lost" is a story, not data.
 Useful hand tracking captures positions, stack sizes, bet amounts, board cards, and the action on each street — structured data you can filter, review, and import into analysis software.

 Export format compatibility.
-The make-or-break criterion for players who use PokerTracker 4, Holdem Manager 3, GTO Wizard, or any of the other analysis tools that accept PokerStars text format — the de facto standard for hand history interchange.
-If your tracking app cannot export in this format, your live hands stay isolated from your analysis workflow.
+For many players, export format is the deciding factor.
+PokerStars text format remains the de facto standard for hand-history interchange, widely supported by leading analysis tools.
+If your tracking app cannot export in that format, your live hands stay disconnected from the rest of your study workflow.

 Social sharing.
-For players who share hands on X, Instagram, or in study groups, the ability to generate clean visual hand summaries directly from the app saves significant production time.
+For players who share hands on X, Instagram, or in study groups, the ability to generate clean visual hand summaries directly from the app saves time.

 Pricing and platform.
 What does it cost, and does it run on your phone?